fletchjp/MERG-Arduino-Software/CBUSCodes/Readme.md

 This uses different hardware and software.

+As a start I am using the Waveshare Pico-Servo-Driver and have an external EEPROM fitted.

 ### CBUS_1in1out_ACAN2040_v2

 This has the code for the external EEPROM and setting up with the FCU using the serial monitor.